-- 9. If a project is built under a turn-key services agreement, do we need to fill out the "work hours" and "cost per unit" on the Budget Worksheet?
-Applicants should provide as much information as possible regarding the work hours, cost per unit, and number of units.
+- 8. If a project is built under a turn-key services agreement, do we need to fill out the "work hours" and "cost per unit" on the Budget Worksheet?
+Applicants should provide as much information as possible regarding the work hours, cost per unit, and the number of units.
 CDFA will review the Budget Worksheet to ensure that costs are reasonable and consistent with the marketplace.
-If exact figures cannot be determined, please use a best estimate. - 10.
+If exact figures cannot be determined, please use the best estimate. - 9.
 What is the difference between matching funds and in-kind contributions?
-Matching funds refers to a dollar amount committed to a project from a source other than the DDRDP.
-An in-kind contribution is the estimated dollar value of any time, property, or supplies donated to a project. - 11.
+Matching funds refer to a dollar amount committed to a project from a source other than the DDRDP.
+An in-kind contribution is the estimated dollar value of any time, property, or supplies donated to a project. - 10.
 Can an awardee accept an award amount less than that originally proposed in the application? - Yes.
 CDFA may offer an award different than the amount originally requested.
-(See page 4 of the RGA for detailed information regarding project requirements). - 12.
+(See the RGA for detailed information regarding project requirements). - 11.
 Are expenses covered by the California Public Utilities Commission (CPUC) pilot project program pursuant to SB 1383 Sec.
 4 allowable as match?
 Duplicate equipment or activities funded by the CPUC pilot project authorized by SB 1383 Sec.
 4 (e.g., interconnection costs) are not an allowable cost, however, they are an allowable match if incurred during the grant term.
-Match funds are those costs not borne by the GGRF (page 7). - 13.
-Are CalRecycle Organics Grant Program funds for composting an allowable match for DDRDP? - Projects that exclusively digest manure are not eligible under the CalRecycle Organics Grant Program.
-Eligible projects must include newly diverted California-generated green waste or food waste as feedstock.
-Please see CalRecycle Organics Grant Program Application Guidelines and Instructions for details. - 14.
+Match funds are those costs not borne by the DDRDP grant. - 12.
 Are lease payments from a developer to a dairy operation an allowable cost?
-No, expenditures for leasing land or buildings are unallowable.
-Reference page 8 of the RGA for more information. - 15.
-If a project is selected for funding, are there limitations in moving funds identified on the Budget Worksheet between cost categories? - There is no threshold for moving costs from one allowable cost category to another, however, grant recipients will be required to notify CDFA in advance and obtain prior approval before moving costs between allowable cost categories. (e.g., Personnel Costs to Equipment Costs).
-Please note: Design and Engineering costs cannot exceed five percent of the total amount requested for DDRDP.
-Reference page 7 of the RGA for more information on allowable costs. - 16.
+No, expenditures for leasing land or buildings are unallowable. - 13.
+If a project is selected for funding, are there limitations in moving funds identified on the Budget Worksheet between cost categories?
+There is no threshold for moving costs from one allowable cost category to another, however, grant recipients will be required to notify CDFA in advance and obtain prior approval before moving costs between allowable cost categories. (e.g., Personnel Costs to Equipment Costs).
+Please note: Design and Engineering costs cannot exceed five - percent of the total amount requested for DDRDP.
+Refer to the RGA for more information on allowable costs. - 14.
 Is a bank loan a form of Matching Funds?
-Yes, funds that have been secured in a bank loan are an acceptable form of matching funds.

-- 17. What are examples of "Other" funds on the Budget Worksheet?
+Yes, funds that have been secured in a bank loan are an acceptable form of matching funds. - 15.
+What are examples of "Other" funds on the Budget Worksheet?

-The "Other" category is a form of matching funds that does not fall into any of the other cost categories.
-For instance, funds from a utility district or local government may be classified as "Other." - 18.
-CDFA is requiring a 50% cost share, does this mean that the maximum project budget cannot exceed \$4 million (i.e., \$2 million grant and \$2 million match)?
+The "Other" category is a form of matching funds that do not fall into any of the other cost categories.
+For instance, funds from a utility district or local government may be classified as "Other."

+- 16. CDFA is requiring a 50% cost share, does this mean that the maximum project budget cannot exceed \$3.2 million (i.e., \$1.6 million grant and \$1.6 million match)?

-No, CDFA does not limit the total project budget but requires a minimum 50% match; applicants can provide additional matching funds.
-Reference page 1 of the RGA "Funding and Duration" for more information. - 19.
-What other GGRF funding sources are there other than DDRDP funds?
-At present, CDFA is unaware of other GGRF funding sources.
-However, if other GGRF funding sources become available applicants would identify those funds in this category. - 20.
+No, CDFA does not limit the total project budget but requires a minimum 50% match; applicants can provide additional matching funds. - 17.
 Is the utility electric interconnection cost a grant eligible expense?
 On the grant application is it necessary to identify specific equipment and providers, such as the make and model of the electrical genset and the genset provider?

 Utility interconnections costs are allowable costs provided they support the implementation of the digester project.
-It is not necessary to identify the specific equipment and providers, however if they are known, please provide.
+It is not necessary to identify the specific equipment and providers, however, if they are known, please provide the information.